-John Muir Health has experience and expertise in treating patients with brain or spinal tumors and cancers that have metastasized (spread) to the brain or spine from others parts of the body.
+John Muir Health has deep expertise in treating patients with primary brain or spinal tumors, as well as cancers that have metastasized (spread) to the brain or spine from others parts of the body.

-A disease this complex requires a transdisciplinary approach in which various medical experts coordinate to provide a high level of comprehensive care, making sure you and your caregivers are aware of all the treatment options and are involved in the process of getting you well again.
+A condition this complex requires a transdisciplinary approach, in which various medical experts coordinate to provide a high level of comprehensive care, making sure you and your caregivers are aware of all the treatment options and are involved in the process of getting you well again.

 With Stereotactic Radiosurgery, you may be treated for a brain tumor in the morning and leave the hospital in the afternoon.

-We are excited to offer our patients some of the most advanced ways to diagnose and treat brain and spinal tumors, such as:
+We offer some of the most advanced ways to diagnose and treat brain and spinal tumors, such as:

-Stereotactic Radiosurgery – This knife-free type of surgery effectively treats certain brain and spine tumors without harming sensitive parts of the nervous system.
+Stereotactic Radiosurgery – This minimally invasive surgery effectively treats certain brain and spine tumors, without harming sensitive parts of the nervous system.

 Image-Guided/Computer-Assisted Surgery – This sophisticated surgical technique gives us highly detailed, 3D views of the brain and spine allowing us to operate with greater precision and less invasiveness.

 Diagnostic Neuroradiology – Using imaging tools like our 64-slice CT scanner, 3T MRI Scanner, and functional MRI (fMRI), we can pinpoint neurological abnormalities and potential impacts to key brain functionality in a matter of seconds.